A Perfect Man (TV series)

-A Perfect Man (有種好男人; lit.
-A Certain Kind of Good Man) is a Hong Kong television series created and produced by television network TVB.
+A Perfect Man (有種好男人 (A Certain Kind of Good Man)) is a Hong Kong television series created and produced by television network TVB.
 It premiered on 26 December 2022 and ran until 20 January 2023, spanning 20 episodes.
 Starring Joe Ma and Ali Lee, the series centers on a young mother's journey to discover her son's biological father and her story of falling in love in the process.